bootique/bootique-tool/README.md

-# bq
+# Bootique CLI tool

-Bootique CLI tool
+**bq** is an interactive tool to create and manage Bootique projects.